carolhanna01/jarFly-learner/README.md

-This repository is for the paper "Optimising Mutation Operator Selection for Automated Program Repair with Reinforcement Learning" paper by Carol Hanna, Justyna Petke, and Aymeric Blot, as a part of an MSc Software Systems Engineering final dissertation at University College London.

-This is a modified version of the JarFly framework in which we implement our approach.
+Artifact for the paper "Reinforcement Learning for Mutation Operator Selection in Automated Program Repair" paper by Carol Hanna, Justyna Petke, and Aymeric Blot.
+This repository includes a modified version of the JarFly framework that implements our approach, our results, as well as instructions and scripts for replication.

-Our additions to the repository structure:

-Reports: the dissertation report (pending) + systematic overview of the tools that we considered as well as the results of our literature review.
+Reports: supplementary material including systematic overview of the tools that we considered as well as the results of our literature review.

-Results: includes the plots and the patches that were produced using our technique.
+Results: experiment results including logs, patches, and plots.

-Scripts: the scripts we used for running the probability matching, adaptive pursuit, UCB, and epsilon-greedy experiments.
-Additionally, the scripts that we used for evaluating the patches.
+Scripts: the scripts we used for executing the repair attempts with the different settings and evaluating their outputs.
+We also include replication instructions for all of our experiments.

-The implementation of the approach are in the source files of JarFly.
-Files added/modified are:

-* (Added)- src/clegoues/genprog4java/Search/MutationOperatorsRL.java
-* (Modidied)- src/clegoues/genprog4java/Search/GeneticProgramming.java
-* (Modified)- src/clegoues/genprog4java/Search/Search.java
-* (Modified)- src/clegoues/util/GlobalUtils.java